thervieu/python-modules/README.md

 # python-modules
-not finishing them, not xp worth it
+not finishing them, not xp-worth enough